blbadger/blbadger.github.io/pendulum-map.md

 ###  Pendulum maps with 1-dimensional attractors have fractal wave patterns

-Take *dt* to be 0.04087, which produces a similar map to that found above for *dt* = 0.04088 .
+Take $\Delta t$ to be 0.04087, which produces a similar map to that found above for $\Delta t= 0.04088$.
 Now let's zoom in on the upper part of the map:

 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/pendulum_0.0487t_zoom1.png)
 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/pendulum_0.0487t_zoom2.png)